padeir0/chess/readme.md

-# Chess
+# Simplified Chess

-Implements a command line UI for chess and a simple mailbox chess engine.
+Implements a command line UI for simplified chess and a chess engine.

-The goal is to have a 1500+ elo engine, eventually implementing UCI, both for the engine and the UI.
+The goal is to have a 1500+ elo engine.
 Currently it does only marginally better than random moves.

+## Rules

+Rules differing from standard chess:

+ - No check or checkmate, the game is won by capturing the king
+ - King can put himself into check (possibly losing the game)
+ - Passing your turn is allowed
+ - If both players pass turns successively, the game ends in a draw
+ - No castling
+ - No en passant
+ - Pawns move only a single square
+ - No repetition rules
+ - Pawns promote automatically to queens
+ - 30 moves without a capture ends in a draw

+The rest is the same as classical chess (i think).

 ## Commands